gaborbernat/python-meets-crab/slides.md

 <v-clicks>

-- Garbace collected (no memory management).
+- Garbage collected (no memory management).
 - Interpreted language (though has a compilation phase, but to intermediate VM code).
 - Optionally typed (not used at runtime).
 - Error handling via exceptions.